-- State-of-the-art classrooms, student study, student kitchen, offices and student lounge.
+- State-of-the-art classrooms, student study lounge, and faculty offices.

-- Human Performance Teaching Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms
+- Biomechanics Laboratory, Athletic Training Teaching Laboratory, offices and state-of-the-art classrooms

 - Faculty and staff offices